zacLibaud/bADA55.github.io/index.md

 Beer ratings aren’t as straightforward as they seem.
 A beer’s overall score on BeerAdvocate and RateBeer might look identical at first glance, but beneath the surface, the two platforms weigh things very differently.
 Even if a user gave the exact same scores and descriptions for a beer on both platforms, the final ratings could still come out differently.

 So, what’s really going on here?
-Our mission is to uncover the mechanics behind these two rating systems—digging into the parameters and priorities that each platform values most.
+Our mission is to uncover the mechanics behind these two rating systems, digging into the parameters and priorities that each platform values most.
 By doing so, we aim to reveal what truly shapes a beer’s score on BeerAdvocate versus RateBeer.

 The topics considered in these ratings are as follows: **"appearance," "aroma," "palate," "taste," and "overall."** Concretely, the final rating is a weighted average of these topics' ratings.
 Our objective is to determine these weights.
 We find the following weight for the topics: